skellis46/slipbox/weber-fechner law.md

 The Weber-Fechner Law relates to human stimulus and perception, and more specifically the relationship between the actual change in a stimuli and the perceived change.
 For example, if a stimulus has an initial value of x, and is increased by 10, our perception of this change will be very different if, for example the initial value is x+400.

-The Weber-Fechner Law is used to justify working at slow and deliberate speeds in [[the field of somatics]] (e.g. Shusterman as cited by Ginot, 2010).
+The Weber-Fechner Law is used to justify working at slow and deliberate speeds in [[somatics is the field which studies the soma]] (e.g. Shusterman as cited by Ginot, 2010).

 _questions & thoughts:_